Anna Constantia von Brockdorff: Early adult life

 In 1694, her parents sent Anna Constantia to the Schloss Gottorf in Schleswig, the official residence of the Duke Christian Albrecht.
 The fourteen-year-old girl served the Duke's daughter, Sophie Amalie, as a lady-in-waiting.
 Anna Constantia accompanied Sophie Amalie to Wolfenbüttel, where Sophie Amalie became the second wife of the Hereditary Prince August Wilhelm of Brunswick-Lüneburg, son and heir of the Duke Anton Ulrich.
 While in Wolfenbüttel, Anna Constantia became pregnant, possibly by Ludwig Rudolf, younger brother of the Hereditary Prince.
 After the birth of her child in 1702, Anna Constantia was expelled from the court and sent back to her parents in Gut Depenau.
 The fate of the child is unknown.

 Marriage

-By 1699, Anna Constantia was living openly in Castle Burgscheidungen with the director of the Saxonian Generalakzis Kollegiums, Adolph Magnus, Baron of Hoym, whom she met in Wolfenbüttel.
+By 1699, Anna Constantia was living openly in Castle Burgscheidungen with the director of the Saxonian Generalakzis Kollegiums, Adolph Magnus, Baron of Hoym (1668-1723), whom she met in Wolfenbüttel.
 After four years of cohabitation, they were married on 2 July 1703 but were divorced by 1706.
 When she arrived in Dresden, Anna Constantia claimed that she was still married to the Baron in order to be able to appear at court.
+Her former husband was raised to the rank of Imperial Count on 17 July 1711.